 "The FTC's Endorsement Guides state that if there is a "material connection" between an endorser and the marketer of a product – in other words, a connection that might affect the weight or credibility that consumers give the endorsement – that connection should be clearly and conspicuously disclosed, unless the connection is already clear from the context of the communication containing the endorsement.
 Material connections could consist of a business or family relationship, monetary payment, or the provision of free products to the endorser."
 Being transparent is very critical to FTC rules, so if your friend works at your favorite clothing brand and is hooking you up with the season's latest collection and you want to share your haul, make sure that you mention that it's a sponsored post.

 Just because the FTC is being more critical on Instagram on the rules that follow sponsored post, it doesn't mean that you should be more lenient on other social media channels.
 The same rules still apply to every channel, so make sure that your partnerships are always clear and conspicuous on every channel.
 The FTC did a #Influencer 101 Twitter chat back in November where they answered many questions on the do's and don'ts of sponsored posts within the digital space, and covered how to disclose partnerships on different social media channels.
-You can read a few of the notes taken from the Twitter chat here.
 To make it simple - if the brand or advertiser you're working with gave you product, services or money or you have the ability to earn money (affiliate links), you have to disclose the relationship that you have with the brand or advertiser.
 While it may be a drag to have all these rules and regulations to abide by when creating sponsored content, it will save you from so much hassle and trouble later down the road, and a letter from the FTC.

 Tweet this.
 While these are just a few ways to share how you can explicitly state which of your posts are sponsored or not, we suggest reading over all of the FTC's Endorsement Guide, so you know exactly what and what not to do when sharing sponsored content.
 With a good strategy set in place, you can avoid being flagged by the FTC.
 Update 11/14: The FTC recently released a disclosure statement for working with social media influencers.
 You can review the full document here.